jamesrharwood/thesis/chapters/appendix/deficiencies.md

 ## Search Engine Optimization

 ######## Relevant website features: The site has additional meta-data.
 Each reporting guideline page has its own meta-data.
-The site is optimized for mobiles.
+The site is optimised for mobiles.

 ######## Barriers addressed: Guidance may be difficult to find; Researchers may not encounter reporting guidelines early enough to act on them